renatocaliari/contornos/docs/en/outlines.md

   * add new responsibilities to your role.
   * hire new people into the organization or fire people.
     * to solve both cases there may be a [special outline](apps#special-outlines) for this or a [structural agreement](#structural-agreements) that determines how hiring and firing will be done.
 But this is not a responsibility of the structural Guardian role, nor is it in its authority.
-  * micromanage or violate other outline agreements or exclusive control features, including internal outlines.
+  * micromanage or violate other outline agreements or resources of exclusive control, including internal outlines.
   * require **exclusive** detailed reporting from someone about tasks.
     * if someone's intention, including those in the structural guardian role, is to have updates, specifics, or projections of something on demand, they can ask these questions of anyone directly.
     * if the outline so desires, it is possible to create a structural agreement about group sharing rituals, either in meetings or through some tool, determining the frequency to be performed.